-Perhaps the most diverse of SIGs, covering the widest range of subjects.
-Some people are simply interested in a helicopter view of their Supply Chain processes via a dashboard, while others are really interested in the fine detail of for example, warehouse locations.
+Perhaps the most diverse of our SIGs, covering the widest range of subjects.
+Some people are simply interested in a helicopter view of their Supply Chain processes via a dashboard, whilst others are really interested in the fine detail, for example warehouse locations.

-A typical agenda covers the following, a couple of customer stories, we try to ensure these are not from pushy salesmen, they are from people who have gone through a project, and are able to share their experiences, and real life pitfalls and lessons learned.
-Customer stories also receive discount to the annual user group conference.
+- a couple of customer stories.
+We try to ensure these are not from pushy salesmen, they are from people who have gone through a project and are able to share their experiences and real life pitfalls and lessons learned.
+Members sharing their stories also receive discount to the annual user group conference.
 If you have been through a project, that is the subject of one of our events, get in touch and present; you won’t regret it.

 We are a networking organisation.
 We promote discussion.
 We encourage interaction.
 These are YOUR events.
 Don’t be shy in asking a question, usually somebody else at the event has either experienced your problem, or know they are about to.
 You know more than you know.
 Share your knowledge.

-If you have experience on SCM, or a vested interest in this topic, you will be attending an event full of like-minded individuals.
-Reading about topics, watching YouTube about topics, is no substitute for sharing and listening to real life people.
+If you have experience in SCM, or a vested interest in this topic, you will be attending an event full of like-minded individuals.
+Reading about topics or watching YouTube about topics, is no substitute for sharing and listening to real life people.
 Plus, you may end up with some free consultancy.